knative/docs/docs/community/contributing.md

 - [Link existing code samples](../samples/README.md#external-code-samples):
 Link to your Knative samples that live on another site.

+## Contributor Roles

+To learn more about the roles individuals can assume within the Knative community such as member, approver, or working group lead, see the [community roles documentation](https://github.com/knative/community/blob/main/ROLES.md).

 ## Learn and connect

 Using or want to use Knative?
 Have any questions?
 Find out more here: